Crucial Deadlines: Indiana Workplace Injury Reporting Explained

 Did your employer offer to pay you under the table for your medical treatment?
 Do not accept it!
 It is very possible that your workplace injuries can persist for quite some time, which would entitle you to compensation for past, current, and future damages.
 Accepting payment under the table is risky because you don’t know when the money will stop coming your way.
 It might also revoke your right to pursue workers’ compensation benefits.

-Are you looking for an Indiana personal injury law firm that specializes in workers compensation cases?
+Are you looking for an Indiana personal injury law firm that concentrates on workers compensation cases?
 Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to schedule a free consultation with an experienced workers’ compensation lawyer in Indianapolis, Indiana.
 We represent clients all throughout the state of Indiana.

 Related Posts: